 Bad news is easy news to write because people love to read it.
 Many articles have been written about perceived negative aspects of what’s known as ‘Hill Tribe Tourism’.
 Taking a hill tribe tour in Chiang Mai is not uncommon, although some people tend to consider it unethical.
 Usually, because they have been ill-informed by lopsided media coverage.

-It’s not difficult to find a disgruntled teenager to share some negative views and then add a more unfavorable spin.
-This type of story sells more magazine and newspaper copies than a positive story does.
+It’s not difficult to find a disgruntled teenager to share some negative views and then add a more unfavorable spin about hill tribe tourism.
+This type of story sells more magazines and newspaper copies than a positive story does.

 Do you want to miss out on a potentially awesome experience because worried about something you’ve read?
-Do you want to miss out on amazing travel photography opportunities for invalid reasons?
+Will you miss out on amazing travel photography opportunities for invalid reasons?
 Or do you want to have a cultural experience that could change the way you see the world and make some wonderful portraits?

 Chiang Mai Hill Tribe Tourism

-During the years I have spent living in the north of Thailand I have had amazing opportunities to photograph and make video in hill tribe villages.
-I’ve experienced the friendliness of the Lisu, Mein, Lahu, Akha and many other hill tribe communities.
+During the years I have spent living in Thailand I have had amazing opportunities to photograph and make videos in hill tribe villages.
+I have experienced the friendliness of the Lisu, Mein, Lahu, Akha and many other hill tribe communities.
 I’ve eaten lizard with the Karen.
-I’ve danced with the Akha during the harvest festival.
+I have danced with the Akha during the harvest festival.
 I’ve sat with Lahu shamen and listened to Hmong Gospel preachers.
 I’ve zip-lined across rivers with the Lisu farmers.
 In every situation, I have considered myself blessed to be a guest, sometimes in the poorest of villages.
 The hospitality is always humbling.